The Do's And Don'ts Of Stretching And Exercise

 5. Stretching should be all-encompassing.

-"People tend to think that they should target the same muscle when they stretch, so you'll see three different ways to stretch your hamstring or your back," Fletcher said.
+Too often, stretching can also become too targeted."People tend to think that they should target the same muscle when they stretch, so you'll see three different ways to stretch your hamstring or your back," Fletcher said.

 "The best approach is to focus on your whole body, as opposed to honing in on one muscle group."